Aaron-023/Premier-League-Magic-8-ball/README.md

 ## A Codeacademy project

-**This README will be updated as the project develops**
+The goal of this project is to produce a Node.js file that will randomly select various data and return to the terminal to produce a random result.

-The goal of this project is to produce a Node.js file that will randomly select various data and output them to the terminal to produce a random result.
+The variables chosen were Premier League Clubs, their position within the league and an A.I generated list of phrases a person may say to another upon viewing the position of a club.

-This app will create a random string output to the terminal upon every run, various examples:
+This app creates and returns random string output to the terminal upon every run, various examples could include:

-- *“Chelsea will finish in nth position, lol”*
+- *“Aston Villa is in 20th, what a shocker!”*

 or

-- *"Brentford are in nth postion, best not to think about it."*
+- *"Fulham are in 1st, unbeeeelievable Jeff!"*